 - Delete the original file from Google Photos to prevent duplicates.

-You can also mark and download many photos and videos on your PC (via the Photos for Web, here) and rename them there if that’s a more convenient approach for you.
-There are some Windows utilities that can be used to batch rename a lot of files.
+You can also mark and download many photos and videos on your PC (via the Photos for Web) and rename them there if that’s a more convenient approach for you.
+Some Windows utilities can be used to batch rename a lot of files.

 There you go.
 I know it’s not what you’re looking for, but at least it’s something.
 This surely works when you need to rename a file or two, but if you have to rename a bunch of photos and videos one by one, well, it’ll either take hours, or you’ll simply give up.

 I hope Google will eventually allow users to rename their files inside the Google Photos app.
 Until then, you can only use the hard method and hope to check for Google Photos updates frequently.

 If you know of some more convenient way of renaming files in Google Photos, please share it with us in the comments.
 Follow us on Facebook and Twitter and thank you for reading.